john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

-Yields one solution.
-No gaurantee it will be the shortest.
-Works against imperfect mazes.
+* 1 solution
+* not the shortest solution
+* works against imperfect mazes

 ###### Notes

 Mathematically, there is very little difference between this algorithm and Random Mouse.
 The only difference is that at each point, Random Mouse might go right back where it came from.
 But Backtracker will only do that if it reaches a dead end.

 ## Shortest Path Finder